elpy1/ssh-over-ssm/README.md

   Hostname i-0xxxxxxxxxxxxxe28
   User ec2-user
-  ProxyCommand bash -c "AWS_PROFILE=atlassian-prod ~/bin/ssm-over-ssh.sh %h %r" IdentityFile ~/.ssh/ssm-ssh-tmp
+  ProxyCommand bash -c "AWS_PROFILE=atlassian-prod ~/bin/ssm-over-ssh.sh %h %r"
-  PasswordAuthentication no
-  GSSAPIAuthentication no

 Host confluence-stg.personal
   Hostname i-0xxxxxxxxxxxxxe49
   User ec2-user
-  ProxyCommand bash -c "AWS_PROFILE=atlassian-nonprod ~/bin/ssm-over-ssh.sh %h %r" IdentityFile ~/.ssh/ssm-ssh-tmp
+  ProxyCommand bash -c "AWS_PROFILE=atlassian-nonprod ~/bin/ssm-over-ssh.sh %h %r"
-  PasswordAuthentication no
-  GSSAPIAuthentication no

 Host bitbucket-prod.personal
   Hostname i-0xxxxxxxxxxxxx835
   User ec2-user
-  ProxyCommand bash -c "AWS_PROFILE=atlassian-prod ~/bin/ssm-over-ssh.sh %h %r" IdentityFile ~/.ssh/ssm-ssh-tmp
+  ProxyCommand bash -c "AWS_PROFILE=atlassian-prod ~/bin/ssm-over-ssh.sh %h %r"

+Match Host i-*
+  IdentityFile ~/.ssh/ssm-ssh-tmp
   PasswordAuthentication no
+  ChallengeResponseAuthentication no
   GSSAPIAuthentication no
 ```
-Above we've configured 3 separate instances for SSH access with a simple host to remember.
-If you only have 1 or 2 instances to setup this might be acceptable but when you've got a large number of different AWS profiles (think: work-internal, work-clients, personal) there's quite a bit of repetition so we can take a different approach.

-I prefer to use includes and I've set mine up similar to below.
+Above we've configured 3 separate instances for SSH access over SSM, specifying the username, instance ID and host to use for local commands i.e. `ssh {host}`.
+If you only have 1 or 2 instances to setup this might be OK to work with but when you've got a large number of different AWS profiles (think: work-internal, work-clients, personal) and instances you're bound to end up with a huge config file containing lots of repetition.
+I've taken a different approach by splitting up my configuration into config fragments and then using ssh config directive `Include`.
+It is currently set up similar to below.

 Example `~/.ssh/config`:
 ```